DanciuAlexTeodor/Once-Human-Game/README.md

 ![](Images/Settings.png)
 ---
-🎮 Play on Itch.io: [yourgame.itch.io](https://yourgame.itch.io)
+🎮 Play on Itch.io: [https://alexdanciu.itch.io/once-human](https://alexdanciu.itch.io/once-human)
-📥 Or download directly from GitHub: [Download Once Human](https://github.com/YourUsername/Once-Human/releases/download/v1.0/OnceHuman.zip)
+📥 Or [download the game directly from GitHub](https://github.com/DanciuAlexTeodor/Once-Human) — scroll up to the top and download the `.zip` or `.exe` from the file list above.

 ## 🖥️ How to Play
 1. Download the release from the `Releases` section